Chase-William/.Docs/.docs/DotDocs/Core/Docsharker.md

 ### Implemented Interfaces:

+- <code title="Provides a mechanism for releasing unmanaged resources.">IDisposable</code>

-- IDisposableThe entry-point for .Docs.Core.
+The entry-point for .Docs.Core.

 ## *public* Properties: